 Invest in a carbon management and reporting solution.
 Organizations should also consider investing in a dedicated carbon management solution to facilitate carbon accounting and reporting.
 The lack of such a solution can add significantly to the cost and time involved in emissions data management, in addition to creating difficulties in maintaining an audit trail for emissions data, especially when organizations rely on spreadsheets to manage emissions data.
-This is also reflected in our survey with nearly two-thirds (63%) of organizations citing the lack of a dedicated carbon management tool as a key challenge.
+This is also reflected in our survey with nearly two-thirds (63%) of organizations citing the lack of a dedicated carbon management tool as a key challenge (see Figure 17).
 In recent years, a number of startups (e.g., Persefoni, Sweep), large cloud service providers (e.g., Microsoft, Salesforce, SAP), as well as historical vendors of Environmental, Health, and Safety (EHS) software (e.g., UL 360, Enablon, Sphera) have introduced carbon management solutions.
-However, only
+However, only 13% of organizations in our survey say they have adopted a carbon management solution at scale.